josephdeeb/SENG300/README.md

 8. move the "index.php" file from the "seng300" folder and place it into the "htdocs" folder.

-9. create a folder named "journals" in the "seng300" folder

-10. create a folder named "revisions" in the "journals" folder
+9. Confirm the "journals" folder is in the "SENG300" folder and that the "revisions" folder is in the "journals" folder

-11. click "Admin" beside "Apache". this will open the web app
+10. click "Admin" beside "Apache". this will open the web app